fansalon/TEconsensus/README.md

 Having installed both the Dfam database and the famdb.py script you can then move to the  next steps.

 Although several operations could be done using the Dfam database and the famdb.py script (look: https://github.com/Dfam-consortium/FamDB) how to extract the TE consensus nucleotide fasta sequence is only explained here.
 Also, note that this is how **WE** recommend to extract TE sequences to be used with TEspeX.
-This **does not mean** this is the worflow to be followed when using other tools.
+This **does not necessarily mean** this is the worflow to be followed when using other tools.

 ```./famdb.py -i Dfam_curatedonly.h5 families -f fasta_name -ad 'species of interest' > speciesOfInterset.Dfam.fa```